Home Telephone Location New Telephone Numbers

 Temporary licence for events

-If you want to trade at a one-off event, you must have a temporary licence.
+To trade at a one-off event, you must get a Temporary Street Trading Licence.

 Street trading opportunities

-Any street trading opportunities and vacant stationary pitches will be advertised on the Council’s website and social media.
+Any new opportunities or vacant stationary pitches will be advertised on:

 Street Trading Fees